Home Careers Waiter/Waitress

 What Is a Waiter/Waitress?

-A Waiter/Waitress is a frontline hospitality professional responsible for providing exceptional customer service in restaurants, cafes, hotels or other dining establishments.
+A Waiter/Waitress is a frontline hospitality professional responsible for providing excellent customer service in restaurants, cafes, hotels and other dining establishments.

-In addition to taking orders and delivering food and beverages to tables, Waiters/Waitresses greet guests upon arrival, escort them to their tables and provide menus while offering recommendations and answering any questions about the menu items or specials.
+In addition to taking orders and delivering food and beverages to tables, Waiters/Waitresses greet customers upon arrival, escort them to their tables and provide menus while offering recommendations.
+They’re also responsible for answering any questions about menu items or daily specials.

 Once guests have made their selections, Waiters/Waitresses record their orders, taking note of any special requests or dietary restrictions.
 They then communicate these orders to the kitchen staff, ensuring that meals are prepared according to the guests’ preferences and served in a timely manner.